Performer at TONE Juneteenth Festival. | Noah Stewart

 After you celebrate Juneteenth with us, I encourage you to patronize the spaces we’ve created to stamp our history and who we are today:

-Stop by the National Civil Rights Museum where you can explore the events that took place in the Civil Rights Movement and get the chance to be in the Lorraine Motel, our reminder that Dr. Martin Luther King Jr. lived and died for the equality and livelihood of African Americans.
+Stop by the National Civil Rights Museum, where you can explore the events that took place in the Civil Rights Movement and get the chance to be in the Lorraine Motel, our reminder that Dr. Martin Luther King Jr. lived and died for the equality and livelihood of African Americans.
+Bonus: Admission to the National Civil Rights Museum is FREE on Juneteenth.

 Want to learn more about Memphis music?
 The Stax Museum is the only place in the world dedicated to the history and conservation of Stax music and real American soul.